 13.1 Describe how you use LIHEAP funds to provide services that encourage and enable households to reduce their home energy needs and thereby the need for energy assistance?

 DHSS uses LIHEAP funds to provide several Assurance 16 services to eligible clients, inlcuding materials with energy education.
-Assurance 16 is also utilized for in-kind
+Assurance 16 is also utilized for in-kind purchases, like blankets and fans.

 LIHEAP CALENDAR.